 Effect size is an indicator of the practical significance of research findings – in other words, how meaningful the implications of the findings are in the real world.
 There are different methods for determining effect size.
 The scale of effect size referenced here is as follows: small effect, 0.2; medium effect, 0.5; large effect, 0.8 or greater.

 However, providing ongoing coaching in the public school setting isn’t without its challenges, including but not limited to budget limitations, time constraints, and teacher and stakeholder buy-in.
-Additionally, coaching can only be as valuable as the tools, methods, and learning framework used to facilitate it. engage2learn's (e2L) talent development platform, eSuite, is the comprehensive solution to these problems, providing a single location for navigating, differentiating, documenting, and measuring the impact of job-embedded coaching.
-Download e2L's 2021-2022 Talent Development Report: Efforts & Impact to learn more.
+Additionally, coaching can only be as valuable as the tools, methods, and learning framework used to facilitate it. engage2learn's (e2L) all-in-one instructional coaching and talent development platform, GroweLab, is the comprehensive solution to these problems, providing a single location for navigating, differentiating, documenting, and measuring the impact of job-embedded coaching.

-In order to ensure an effective and sustainable coaching program, eSuite leverages the following evidence-based strategies for adult learners:
+In order to ensure an effective and sustainable coaching program, GroweLab leverages research-backed, evidence-based strategies for adult learners, including:

 - Competency-based goal setting